up-n-atom/8311/fragments/att-inc-bgw/pre-config.md

 ### LCT Access Route

-To configure the ONT, your router must be able to reach its Local Craft Terminal (LCT) interface.
-Follow the [Accessing the ONT] guide to set up the proper network routing between your router and the ONT.
+To install, upgrade, and configure the ONT, your router must be able to reach its Local Craft Terminal (LCT) interface.
+__Follow the [Accessing the ONT] guide to set up the proper network routing between your router and the ONT.__

   [Accessing the ONT]: accessing-the-ont.md